ryanauscoll/water-assistant/README.md

 <img src="/setup.jpg" width="600">

-The aim of the project is to create an application that shows the percentage of soil moisture in a plant, indicating to the user if the time for watering has come or if it is convenient to wait to avoid stagnation of water.
+The aim of the project is to create an application that displays the percentage of soil moisture in a plant, indicating to the user when to water their plant.
-All through the use of the Nucleo-64 microcontroller with Mecrisp Stellaris installed, a FORTH-based system.

 <h2>Hardware</h2>